TheTarr/OS_project/README.md

 # Files

- Operating system course project, you can find the requirements of my homework (4 phases in total) in the pdf file.
+ Operating system course project, you can find the requirements (4 phases in total) in the pdf file.

- The files in each folder is the final version we submitted.
+ The files in each folder is the final version I submitted.
 You can ignore whatever outside (I don't remember what are those so just leave them there).

  I didn't find a runnable file online when I was doing this homework so I uploded my version.
 If you're searching for help like me at that time, I hope this finds you well ^_^